dhruvshrivastava18/heka-swift-package/README.md

 ## Getting the data

 The collected data is unified in single format and sent to the webhook url configured while registering the app on our dashboard.

+## Sample app

+A sample app that uses the Heka widget can be found at [heka-ios-sample](https://github.com/HekaHealth/heka-ios-sample).